1itvinka/anastasiya.dev/content/blog/functions/index.md

 This is a part of the series [My Principles For Writing Clean JavaScript Code](https://anastasiya.dev/clean-js-code/).

-In many examples below I use the code from [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript).
-It’s a fantastic resource for learning how to write clean code in JavaScript.
-Highly recommended!
+In many examples below, I use the code from [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript).
+It's a fantastic resource for learning how to write clean code in JavaScript — highly recommended!

 ### Main Principles

 #### 1. A function should do one thing, and only one thing

-I can't emphasise enough the importance of this principle.
+I can't emphasize enough the importance of this principle.
 If you follow this rule, the world would be a happier place. :)

 Bad: